maklja/rxjs-observable-spy/packages/chaiObservableSpy/README.md

     .emit.nextMatchesUntil<number>(
       conditionMatch,
-      // condition that indicates if the current verification step is over (_, index) => index < sourceNumbers.length - 1,
+      // condition that indicates if the current verification step is over
+      // when a false is returned, the library will proceed
+      // with the next verification step.
+      (_, index) => index < sourceNumbers.length - 1,
     )
     .verifyComplete();